iloveicedgreentea/infosec-info-and-interview-questions/Info/attacks.md

 # Attacks

+## Credential Stuffing
+This is fundamentally tied to password reuse.
+An attacker can automate login forms using known password/email combos.
+It is not brute-forcing the passwords per se, just trying previously cracked/stolen combinations.

+### Mitigations

+* MFA - Enforce real (non-sms) multi-factor authentication on all login attempts that do not have a cookie present.
+SMS is not real MFA.

+* Account lockouts - good in general but won't really help unless they try multiple passwords for one user.
+Still, you should have them regardless.

+* Checking password hashes on creation - You can use the [haveibeenpwned api](https://haveibeenpwned.com/API/v2) to look up partial hashes without exposing the entire hash.
+This will prevent reuse of a breached password.

+* Enforce good passwords - most breached passwords are not very secure.

+* Password Managers - Educate clients and people about password managers.
+All passwords should be unique, long, and random.

 ## XSS
 Cross-Site Scripting - a malicious script can be injected such that it runs in your browser.